NomiChirps/compile-commands-issue-repro/README.md

 bazel run :refresh_compile_commands
 ```

-Then observe that compile_commands.json contains extraneous entries for `test.h` and many system header files, when it should have only one entry: `test.cc`.

 Tested on Windows with the following Bazel version, but I have no reason to believe it won't work the same way on Linux.
 ```
 Bazelisk version: v1.12.0